Drug-facilitated sexual assault: Prosecution and punishment

 Prosecution of all rape is difficult, but DFSA particularly so.
 Because many DFSA victims experience anterograde amnesia as a result of the drugs they were given, they are unable to understand or describe what happened to them.
 Because the perpetrator immobilized the victim using drugs, they were unable to attempt to physically defend themselves, which means there will be no evidence such as fingernail scrapings, scratches or bite marks.
 And, if the victim was consuming alcohol or other drugs voluntarily, law enforcement officials and jurors are much less likely to believe what they say, and are more likely to blame them for having been victimized.

 Researchers say that perpetrators of DFSA never confess, and that appeals to their conscience do not work.
 In the state of Connecticut, drug facilitated sexual assault is considered rape, therefore the offender will be charged, if found guilty, with sexual assault in the first degree which is a class B felony.
 However, if the victim is under the age of 16 years of age then the offender will be charged with a class A felony.
+2024 saw a notable case of DFSA end with conviction, as the judges in the Pelicot rape case ruled a maximum sentence of 20 years' imprisonment against Dominique Pelicot.

 Popular culture

-The film Sleeping Beauty depicts drug-facilitated sexual assault.
+The 2011 Australian drama film Sleeping Beauty depicts drug-facilitated sexual assault.